allwefantasy/spark-submitter-console/README.md

 # Spark Submitter Console

-Spark Submitter Console is a web console through which you can upload jar, submit it to Yarn cluster
+Spark Submitter Console is a tinny but useful web console in which you can

+1. Uploading jar
+2. Submitting jar to Yarn cluster
+3. Monitoring/Manager your applications:

 ![](http://docs.mlsql.tech/upload_images/mm/WX20190708-185353@2x.png)

-or monitor your application:

 ![](http://docs.mlsql.tech/upload_images/mm/WX20190708-190010@2x.png)

-Tinny but useful.

-## How to start it
+## How to setup

 1. Clone and package: